 About Markus Biehl

-Markus Biehl is an Associate Professor in the Department of Operations Management and Information Systems at the Schulich School of Business, York University, Toronto.
-He teaches or has taught courses in Global Supply Chain and Information Management, Operations Management and Management Practices for Sustainable Business in the MBA program and Operations Analysis in the Executive program.
-Markus has been nominated for the Seymour Schulich Award for Teaching Excellence by his MBA and IMBA students and received the York University Merit Award numerous times.
+Dr. Biehl is a Professor at the Schulich School of Business.
+He teaches or has taught courses in Operations, Supply Chain, Analytics and Sustainable Management in various MBA and executive programs at York and elsewhere.
+He has been nominated for the Seymour Schulich Award for Teaching Excellence by his students and received the York University Merit Award several times.

-Markus’ research focuses on environmentally conscious manufacturing strategies, sustainable supply chain management and the interface between operations and information systems.
-He has held many minor and major research grants and received awards for his papers.
-He has published his work in high quality peer-reviewed journals.
-In his consulting work he advises public and private organizations on sustainable and global operations and supply chain issues.
+Markus’ research focuses on responsible business practices and the interface between operations and information systems.
+He has received several research grants and awards for his papers.
+In his consulting practice he has advised public and private organizations on sustainable and global operations and supply chain issues.

-Markus has served as Schulich’s Associate Dean, Academic.
-He has also been the Director of Schulich’s International MBA program, the Deputy Director of the Haub Program in Business Sustainability, and is a member of the Haub Program’s advisory board.
+Markus has served as Schulich’s Associate Dean, Academic, as Director of Schulich’s International MBA program, as Deputy Director of the Haub Program in Business Sustainability, and is a member of the Haub Program’s advisory board.
 He has chaired or co-chaired various committees at the Faculty and University level.
 He is also the founding faculty advisor of the Supply Chain and Operations Management Club (the YorkU student chapter of APICS).

 2013 York University Merit Award